open-navigation/opennav_coverage/nav2_coverage/README.md

     - RQT

 Future
-  - Test BT nodes / XML / Navigator // unit tests
+  - Use setup with BT nodes / XML / Navigator.
+Simulator demo altogether.
+Demo video.
+  - README

+  - Python3 API from tester.py
-  - Create simulation to testing / demo
+  - Rename packages / repo?
   - A couple of utilities for the BT nodes to iterate through the swath-turn combos (optional)